AliNadirErdil/Heart-Attack-Analysis-Prediction/README.md

 ```
 ## 6. Model Training and Evaluation

-- **Logistic Regression**: A logistic regression model is trained on the preprocessed data.
-This model is chosen for its simplicity and effectiveness in binary classification tasks.s.
+- **Logistic Regression**: A logistic `regression model` is trained on the preprocessed data.
+This model is chosen for its simplicity and effectiveness in binary classification tasks.

-- **Model Evaluation**: The performance of the logistic regression model is assessed using several metrics:
+- **Model Evaluation**: The performance of the `logistic regression model` is assessed using several metrics:

   - **Accuracy**: This metric measures the proportion of correct predictions made by the model.
 It indicates the overall success rate of the model in classifying instances correctly.